Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Experimental Results

 \section{Experimental Results}

-For the experiments, we shall both investigate the benefits of \emph{information sharing} as we considered in various empirical MARL environments, and validate the implementability and performance of our proposed approaches on several modest-scale examples.
+For the experiments, we will both investigate the benefits of \emph{information sharing} as we considered in various empirical MARL environments, and validate the implementability and performance of our proposed approaches on several odest-scale examples.

-\paragraph{Information sharing improves performance.} We consider the popular deep MARL benchmarks, multi-agent particle-world environment (MPE) \citep{lowe2017multi}.
-We mainly consider three cooperative tasks, the \emph{physical deception} task (\emph{Spread}), the \emph{simple reference} task (\emph{Reference}), and the \emph{cooperative communication} task (\emph{Comm}).
-In those tasks, the agent needs to learn to take physical actions in the environment and communication actions that get broadcasted to other agents.
-We train both the popular centralized-training algorithm MAPPO \citep{yu2021surprising} and the decentralized-training algorithm IPPO \citep{yu2021surprising} with different information-sharing mechanisms by varying the information-sharing delay from $0$ to $\infty$.
-For the centralized MAPPO, we also adopt parameter sharing when agents are homogenous, which is reported as important for improved performance.
-For decentralized IPPO, we do not enforce any coordination during training among agents.
-Note that the original algorithm in \cite{yu2021surprising} corresponds to the case, where the delay is $d=\infty$.
+\paragraph{Information sharing improves performance.} We mainly consider three cooperative tasks, the \emph{physical deception} (\emph{Spread}), the \emph{simple reference} (\emph{Reference}), and the \emph{cooperative communication} (\emph{Comm}) in the popular deep MARL benchmarks, multi-agent particle-world environment (MPE) \citep{lowe2017multi}.
+We train both the popular centralized-training algorithm MAPPO \citep{yu2021surprising} and the decentralized-training algorithm IPPO \citep{yu2021surprising} with different information-sharing mechanisms by varying the delay from $0$ to $\infty$.
 The rewards during training are shown in Figure \ref{fig:mpe}.
-It is seen that in all domains (except MAPPO on Spread) with either centralized training or decentralized training, smaller delays, which correspond to the case of more information sharing, will lead to faster convergence, higher final performance, and reduced training variance.
-For decentralized training where coordination is absent, sharing information could be more useful.
+It is seen that in all domains (except MAPPO on Spread) with either training paradigms, smaller delays, which correspond to the case of more information sharing, will lead to faster convergence, higher final performance, and reduced training variance.